-Use of Grant Funds
+Use of Award Funds

-The following are guidelines to assist chairholders and institutional administrators in their interpretation of the acceptable use of grant funds.
+The following are guidelines to assist chairholders and institutional administrators in their interpretation of the acceptable use of award funds.
 The list of examples is not exhaustive.
 Chairholders are encouraged to communicate with their pertinent institutional contacts (e.g., financial officer, research grants officer).

+Award funds must contribute towards the costs of the chairholder and his/her program of research for which the funds were awarded.
 The funds must be used effectively and economically, and the expenses must be essential for the Chair for which the funds were awarded.

 Recruitment costs and relocation expenses for chairholders can be claimed retroactively.

 Expenses incurred between the date of accepting the Notice of Award and Acceptance and the Chair start date (Chair grant start date for Canada 150 awardees) are eligible, with the exception of those expenses related to the chairholder’s salary and indirect costs.

 Payment of all expenditures related to the award may begin on or after the Chair start date.